CrystalFerrai/ValheimMods/BuildSpace/package/README.md

-Add a configuration options to modify the radius that crafting stations allow building within.
+Add a configuration option to modify the radius that crafting stations allow building within.

+This mod changes nothing by default until you modify the mod config.
+Run the game once with the mod enabled to generate the config.
+See config for details on what each option does.

+This mod is client only and does not need to be installed on dedicated servers.
+For the best experience, all clients should use the same configuration.

 ## Installation
 This mod is designed to install and run via [r2modman](https://thunderstore.io/package/ebkr/r2modman/).
 You can optionally install it manually following the steps below.